 With stunning beaches, volcanoes, and rainforests, Costa Rica is a country that thrives off of ecotourism.
-The small country has devoted 26% of its land to protect the environment by making national parks and wildlife reserves.
+The small country has devoted 26% of its land to protecting the environment by making national parks and wildlife reserves.

 The unique biodiversity of the country makes it wealthy in various animal species and ecosystems.
 With a lush tropical climate, Costa Rica sits in the lower half of Central America and features both a Caribbean and Pacific coast.
-The population of just over 4.9 million people are known for being very friendly and welcoming.
+The population of just over 4.9 million people is known for being very friendly and welcoming.

 Pura Vida – Welcome to Costa Rica!